JetBrains/guide/site/python/tutorials/fastapi-aws-kubernetes/setup_sqlalchemy_2/index.md

 video: "https://www.youtube.com/watch?v=CWm40_n0eu8"
 ---

 Hello everyone!
 Welcome to the PyCharm FastAPI Tutorial Series.
-In this tutorial we are going to connect FastAPI with Postgres.
+In this tutorial, we are going to connect FastAPI with Postgres.

 ## DataGrip